V1997/DevOps-Learning-Journey/Git-GitHub_Zero_to_Professional.md

 >

 Git Configuration
-Third I do on a new machine is set up my Git identity:
+Fourth I do on a new machine is set up my Git identity: